 If you are unfamiliar with Terminal and feel unsure about working with it, we have one more method of removing Android Studio to share with you.
 You will find this one the easiest and quickest of all.
 Moreover, you can use this way to safely uninstall any application on your Mac.
 We are talking about a special program, App Cleaner & Uninstaller, which is designed to completely remove apps and their leftovers on a Mac.

 - Download App Cleaner & Uninstaller and launch it.
 You will see a list of the apps installed on your Mac.

 - Select the Android Studio app.
-In the right section, you will see a list of all its service files.
+If you switch to the Expert mode, you can see a list of all its service files.

 - Click the Remove button and confirm the removal.

 What is great about App Cleaner & Uninstaller is that it finds the leftovers of previously-removed apps as well.
 You can view them in the Remaining Files section.

-As you can see, dragging and dropping apps to Trash is not enough to for their complete removal.
-Some apps provide their own uninstaller tool, but they may be imperfect.
+As you can see, dragging and dropping apps to Trash is not enough for their complete removal.
+Some apps do provide their own uninstaller tool, but they may be imperfect.
 Use App Cleaner & Uninstaller as a universal way to uninstall apps on Mac.
-Also, this tool allows to manage startup programs on Mac and disable unneeded system extensions.
+Also, this tool allows you to manage startup programs on Mac and disable unneeded system extensions.